Chat with us

 2: Infrastructure Provisioning

-Another use case of cloud automation is that automation tools help eliminate the manual work of setting up each virtual server.
-Instead of a time-consuming manual configuration process, automation tools provide predefined templates that help teams to automatically configure each virtual server with much more ease.
-In addition to this, it also ensures all cloud-related processes, such as storage setup, networking, etc., are being effectively automated.
+Another key use case of cloud automation is virtual server provisioning.
+Automation tools eliminate the manual effort of setting up each virtual server.
+Instead of following a time-consuming manual configuration process, teams can use predefined templates.
+These templates automatically configure each virtual server with greater ease.
+Additionally, it also ensures all cloud-related processes, such as storage setup, networking, etc., are being effectively automated.

 3: Database Backups

 Automation ensures that the data is always safe and recoverable by allowing routine execution of database backups in the Cloud.
-This is one of the key use cases, as these tools implement disaster strategies to ensure that the data is being backed up at regular intervals.
-This results in enhanced data consistency by automating the process and reduced risk caused by human errors.
+This is one of the key use cases, as these tools implement disaster recovery strategies and back up data at regular intervals.
+This results in enhanced data consistency by automating the process and reducing the risk caused by human errors.

 4: Hybrid and Multi-Cloud Management